Met Éireann issues two-day snow and ice alert and orange wind warning

 The National Parks and Wildlife Service closed a number of parks around the country on Sunday and advised the public to not visit any national monuments or nature reserves while the warning is in place.
 The bad weather forced the organisers of the Galway 2020 City of Culture to cancel the opening ceremony.

-ESB Networks on Sunday said it waas working to restore power to 14,000 homes and businesses.
+ESB Networks said it was working to restore power to 14,000 homes and businesses on Sunday.

 “Heavy rain may overwhelm drains and gullies leading to surface flooding and property owners and occupiers are being asked to check drains and gullies for potential blockages,” a spokesman added.